nginxinc/nginx-gateway-fabric/site/content/installation/installing-ngf/helm.md

 #### Experimental features

 We support a subset of the additional features provided by the Gateway API experimental channel.
-Please note that these APIs are not suitable for production use.
 To enable the experimental features of Gateway API which are supported by NGINX Gateway Fabric:

 ```shell
 helm install ngf oci://ghcr.io/nginxinc/charts/nginx-gateway-fabric --create-namespace -n nginx-gateway --set nginxGateway.experimentalFeatures.enable=true